habibakhan-3932/data-analysis_-employee-_-project/README.md

 5. Department Composition – A pie chart showing the percentage of employees per department.

 These visualizations provided a clear view of the workforce distribution, pay structure, and experience levels within the organization.

-#some row are ntentionally kept empty to maintain the originality and accuracy of the dataset.
+#some row are intentionally kept empty to maintain the originality and accuracy of the dataset.